How Hard Is the CAIA® Exam?

 The Level II CAIA exam consists of 100 multiple-choice questions, which make up 70% of the exam weight.
 The remaining 30% consists of three sets of constructed-response (essay) questions.
 These questions test your practical application of the knowledge you’ve gained to realistic scenarios.

-The pass rates for the September 2018 CAIA exam were 54% for Level I and 62% for Level II.
+The pass rate for the Level I September 2021 CAIA exam was 51% and 58% for Level II.
 The pass rates have been on a steady decline for the past decade.
-In September 2008, the pass rates were 72% for Level I and 70% for Level II.
 (This pass rate information is courtesy of Wikipedia.)
 More candidates are taking the exam than previously, which is one reason the pass rate is declining, but the other is that the exam is becoming more challenging.

 The Level I exam is computerized, and questions are served up in topic batches, although you won’t get all questions on one topic at once.
 Now that you know the format, you can see that you aren’t likely to pass the exam if you don’t pass the topics with weights over 15%.
 Based on this table, the topics you really want to get right are Professional Standards and Ethics and Introduction to Alternative Investments.

 Level II is also computerized and a certain percentage is solely dedicated to the constructed response questions.
-Hedge Funds and Managed Futures is the topic with the heaviest weight, but overall, the weights are distributed fairly evenly.
-Level II is truly designed to assess how well you apply your knowledge to real-life situations.
+Level II is truly designed to assess how well you apply your knowledge to real-life situations; therefore, the topics are fairly evenly weighted.
 So it is essential you have a firm grasp on all the topics to be successful.

 The CAIA exam requires a significant investment of time to be successful.
 But most of the time, failing a level of the exam is the result of study mistakes and insufficient prep.
 These tips will help you develop the knowledge and confidence necessary to pass Level I and Level II of the CAIA exam: